 Multifunctional spaces have always been an important consideration for our clients, now even more so than ever.
 From ensuring a reception room is not only a cocooning and inviting space that clients can retreat to in the evening but equally, a space for the children to spend time and play during the day to a guest bedroom that doubles up as a home office.

-Dramatic & Different Interiors.
+Est 2012.
 An ever evolving collection of new, vintage and antique lighting, furniture & decor.
 Join our trade programme today.